HL7/fhir-sdoh-clinicalcare/input/pagecontent/functional_use_cases.md

 Applies to Providers and Payers as the referral requester, and patient is assessed by a practitioner and referred to a Coordination Platform (CP).
 CP refers to a Community Based Organization (CBO) to deliver the service.

 This section differs from the previous in that the interactions between the CP and CBO follow the Direct Light paradigm.
 The CBO will do a push to the CP.
-That is the CBO without their own FHIR server will modify tasks directly on the CP FHIR server.
+That is, CBOs without their own FHIR server will modify tasks directly on the CP FHIR server.

 #### Actors